Try for free

 Powerful reporting to bring you actionable insights

-Where Paymo falls short in financial reporting, Rodeo excels.
-Our reporting feature brings together your tracked time, completed tasks, and other expenses to give you powerful financial insights on things like your estimates vs. actuals and project profitability.
+Where Paymo falls short in financial reporting, Rodeo Drive excels.
+Our reporting feature compiles your project data to bring you insights into your team's productivity and project financials.

-You can filter each auto-generated report by team member, client, project, time period, and tag.
-And no worries if your company compiles its own reports – you can easily export your data from Rodeo as an Excel or CSV file.
+You can filter your reporting data by status, project manager, time period, and tag.
+And no worries if your company compiles its own reports – you can easily export your data from Rodeo Drive as an Excel or CSV file.

 Additional features

-• Time tracking: Record your time using the stopwatch on your dashboard, or simply enter a timecard later if you forget.
+• Time tracking: Record your time using your live timer, or simply enter a timecard later if you forget.

 • Detailed budgeting: Build your project budget by phase, activity, and task.